Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

-To aid readability and reduce the number of curves on the figures presented next, only the best-performing among the three EDS methods in b1) is shown.
-A similar strategy is implemented for the three sketching algorithms in c).
+To aid readability and reduce the number of curves on the figures presented next, only the best-performing among the three EDS methods in b1) and the best-performing of the three sketching algorithms in c) are shown.